andrei-xp/project-catherine/README.md

 ---
 **SOURCES:**

-We used ASCII work from
+We used ASCII work from:
 * http://www.chris.com
 * http://www.asciiworld.com